Capri205/OBNametagHide/README.md

 Useful for PVP servers.

 The compiled jar file is also in the target folder of the repo so can be downloaded directly from there.
+This is also the complete Eclipse project so it should import into Eclipse (I was using Oxygen.3.a Release 4.7.3a).

 Compiled for 1.15.2, but should work with older versions (up to a point).